VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Credits and References

 Personal credits go out to the following people:
-- Spencer Barriball the developers mentor who guided in the development of the project at inception stage.
+- Spencer Barriball the developer's mentor who guided in the development of the project at inception stage.

 Tutor Support
 - Tim Nelson from tutor support who clarified issues within Cloud 9 videos and Gitpod usage.
-- Samantha from student support who tried to assist with the routhing issues although the issue wasnt solved during the session.
+- Samantha from student support who tried to assist with the routing issues although the issue wasnt solved during the session.
   Samantha guided the developer to look at the areas needed to rectify.